 From the awkward excitement of putting on your first training bra to the profound tenderness of nursing your first baby, you have a deeply personal relationship with your breasts.
 But when women are diagnosed with breast cancer, that relationship is forever changed.

-Surgery is considered the primary treatment for breast cancer; the only women who do not typically have surgery are those who have metastatic breast cancer that has spread to places like the liver or bones.
+Surgery is considered the primary treatment for breast cancer; the only women who may not typically have surgery are those who have metastatic breast cancer that has spread to places like the liver or bones.

 However, breast cancer is unique compared to other cancers that are treated surgically because there are more surgical options for breast cancer.
-While doctors will certainly educate you about your options, the decision about which surgery to have is ultimately yours.
+Your doctors will educate you about your options, and you will work together to make a shared decision about the best surgical option for you.

 Making that decision with confidence starts with knowing what you're up against and using that knowledge to make the best choice for yourself.
 These seven steps can help you get started.

 Forty years ago, the only surgical option for treating breast cancer was a mastectomy (removal of the breast).